elchininet/ColorTranslator/README.md

 #### In the browser

 It is possible to include a compiled version of the package directly in an HTML file.
-It will create a global `ColorTranslator` variable that can be accessed from anywhere in your JavaScript code.
+It will create a global `colortranslator` object containing all the exported modules that can be accessed from anywhere in your JavaScript code.

 1. Copy the JavaScript file `colortranslator.js`, located in the `dist/web/` folder
 2. Put it in the folder that you prefer in your web server